-Compute Computer Network Protocols (cont) RPC Remote Procedure Call (RPC) is a powerful technique for building distributed client-server based applications.
-It is based on extending traditional calls to local procedures so that the called procedure does not have to be in the same address space as the calling procedure.
-1024 to 5000 NFS NFS uses file handles to uniquely identify the file or directory on which the current operation is being performed.
+Comput er Network Protocols (cont) Compute r Network Protocols (cont) SIP Session Initiation Protocol was designed by IETF and is described in RFC 3261.
+It's the protocol of application layer that describes the way to found out Internet telephone calls, video conferences and other multimedia connections, manage them and terminate 5060,5061 RPC Remote Procedure Call (RPC) is a powerful technique for building distributed client-server based applications.
+It is based on extending tradit- ional calls to local procedures so that the called procedure does not have to be in the same address space as the calling procedure.
+1024 to 5000 SMB them.
+The SMB protocol was developed by Microsoft for direct file sharing over local networks.
+139 NFS NFS uses file handles to uniquely identify the file or directory on which the current operation is being performed.
 Internet Control Message Protocol (ICMP) to provide error control.
-Used for reporting errors and administrative queries.
-2049 ICMP Internet Control Message Protocol(ICMP) to provide an error control.
-It is used for reporting errors and management queries. - BOOTP Bootstrap Protocol (BOOTP) is a network protocol used by network management to assign IP addresses to each member of that network in order to join other network devices through a main server.
-67 DHCP Dynamic Host Configuration Protocol (DHCP) is an application layer protocol.
+Used for 2049 SNMP SNMP is an application layer protocol that uses UDP port numbers 161/162.
+SNMP is also used to monitor networks, detect network errors, and sometimes configure remote 161 ICMP reporting errors and administrative queries.
+Internet Control Message Protocol(ICMP) to provide an error control.
+It is used for reporting errors and management queries. - SSH devices.
+SSH (Secure Shell) is the permissions used by the SSH protocol.
+That is, a cryptographic network protocol used to send encrypted data over a network.
+22 BOOTP Bootstrap Protocol (BOOTP) is a network protocol used by network management to assign IP addresses to each member of that network in order to join other network devices through a main server.
+67 VNC VNC stands for Virtual Network Communica- tion.
+5900 DHCP Dynamic Host Configuration Protocol (DHCP) is an application layer protocol.
 DHCP is based on a client-server model, based on discoveries, offers, requests, and ACKs.
 68

 Published 5th January, 2024.
 Last updated 5th January, 2024.
 Page 10 of 15.
-Sponsored by ApolloPad.comEveryone has a novel in them.
-Finish Yours!